-There are two great ways to store dried beans for medium and long term storage.
+There are two particularly good methods how to store beans long term.

-One of the best ways to store beans for medium term storage (several years) is to vacuum seal.
-For very long term storage (many years+) a great method is Mylar bags with oxygen absorbers.
+One of the best ways for medium term storage (several+ years) is to vacuum seal.
+For very long term storage (many years+), a good method is to use Mylar bags with oxygen absorbers.
 Read on for more specifics…

 Rice is rich in starch, and an excellent source of energy.
 Beans are rich in protein, and contain other minerals.
 The consumption of the two together provides all the essential amino acids and it is no wonder that this combination is a staple of many diets throughout the world.~ Rice and Beans | A Survival Combination

 The enemy of successful long term food storage is oxygen, moisture, heat, and potentially ‘bugs’.

-Use an ordinary vacuum sealer (e.g. FoodSaver) and associated bags to seal individual one-pound bags of dried beans.
+Use an ordinary vacuum sealer (e.g. FoodSaver) and associated vacuum-seal bags to seal individual one-pound bags of dried beans.
 I buy these bags in bulk.
 WAY cheaper…

 A typical vacuum sealer will pull out most of the air.
-Therefore much of the oxygen will also be removed (though not as much as using an oxygen absorber).
+Therefore much of the oxygen will also be removed.
 But my experience is such that the vacuum seal method will last for several+ years without issue.